All Saints Day - November 1

 • Learn about a saint you are not familiar with.

 • Read a saint biography or the written letters or prayers of saints from church history.
-Spend a few weeks leading up to this day reading about different saints.
+Consider Ignatius, Augustine, Teresa of Avila, Benedict, Catherine of Siena, Thomas Merton, Dorothy Day, St. Frances & St. Claire of Assisi, or other fathers and mothers of faith.
 Children may enjoy dressing up like a saint they know about and admire, or drawing their own picture of them.

 • Discussion/catechism ideas: